Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic: Modeling Framework

 \subsubsection{Class Type:}

 The type of class determines the intensity of respiratory activity that occurs in the room, which corresponds to different rates of viral aerosol emission.
-We assume breathing is the dominant type of respiratory activity for students attending lectures and that the effect of occasional speaking (e.g., asking and answering questions) is negligible.
-However, our simulation is able to handle activities such as talking and singing.
+We assumed breathing (without other respiratory activities) was the dominant type of respiratory activity for students attending lectures and that the effect of occasional speaking (e.g., asking and answering questions) was negligible.
+However, our simulation is also able to handle activities such as talking and singing.